 With the smallest synchrotron footprint in the market and a modular/flexible design that includes interchangeable sub-systems, Radiance 330® can be installed in purpose-built or existing facilities.
 Designed in close collaboration with clinical experts, it is easy to use and easy to integrate with current radiotherapy ancillary systems.

-And with the lowest capital and operating costs of any proton therapy technology, Radiance 330® is affordable.
+And with low capital and operating costs, Radiance 330® is affordable.

 1 W P Levin, H Kooy, J S Loeffler, T F DeLaney.
 “Proton Beam Therapy.”